History of Best Buy in Timeline

 1988: Introduction of "Concept II" Stores

-In 1988, Best Buy introduced "Concept II" stores, which featured brighter, more fashionably fixtured stores, all stock on the sales floor, fewer salespersons, more self-help product information, and a commission-free sales environment.
-Some suppliers temporarily stopped selling in Best Buy stores due to this.
+In 1988, Best Buy introduced the "Concept II" store design, featuring brighter stores, stock on the sales floor, and a commission-free sales environment.

 In 1992, Best Buy achieved $1 billion in annual revenues.
-Also, in the same year, its Midwest rival Highland would file for bankruptcy.
+Its Midwest rival, Highland, would file for bankruptcy in the same year.

 1994: Debut of "Concept III" Stores

-In 1994, Best Buy introduced "Concept III" stores in new markets like Los Angeles and Washington, D.C.
-These stores were larger and featured expanded product offerings, touchscreen kiosks, and demonstration areas for products like surround sound stereo systems and video games.
+In 1994, Best Buy launched "Concept III" stores in new markets, featuring expanded product offerings, "Answer Center" touchscreen kiosks, and demonstration areas.

 1998: Launch of "Concept IV" Stores